 6 dead, suspect killed after stabbing attack at shopping center in Sydney, Australia; multiple people injured

-SYDNEY (AP) — A man stabbed six people to death at a busy Sydney shopping center Saturday before he was fatally shot, police said.
-Eight people, including a 9-month-old, were injured in the attack.
+Police have identified the assailant who stabbed six people to death at a busy Sydney shopping center before he was fatally shot by a police officer.

-The 40-year-old suspect began stabbing people at the Westfield Shopping Centre in Bondi Junction, which is in the city's eastern suburbs, before a police inspector shot him after he turned and raised a knife, New South Wales Assistant Police Commissioner Anthony Cooke told reporters.
+New South Wales Police said Sunday that Joel Cauchi, 40, was responsible for the Saturday afternoon attack at the Westfield Shopping Centre in Bondi Junction, in the city's eastern suburbs and not far from the world-famous Bondi Beach.

-Six of the victims — five women and a man — and the suspect died.
-Commissioner Karen Webb said the eight injured people were being treated at hospitals.
-The baby was in surgery, but it was too early to know the condition, she said.
+NSW Assistant Police Commissioner Anthony Cooke told reporters at a media conference on Sunday that Cauchi suffered from yet unspecified mental health issues and police investigators weren't treating the attack as terrorism-related.

+"We are continuing to work through the profiling of the offender but very clearly to us at this stage it would appear that this is related to the mental health of the individual involved," Cooke said.

+"There is still, to this point... no information we have received, no evidence we have recovered, no intelligence that we have gathered that would suggest that this was driven by any particular motivation - ideology or otherwise," he added.

-The knife attack at the shopping center, which was a hub of activity on a particularly warm fall afternoon, began around 3:10 p.m. local time, and police were called soon after.
+The attack at the shopping center, one of the country's busiest and which was a hub of activity on a particularly warm fall afternoon, began around 3:10 p.m. and police were swiftly called.

-Video footage shared online appears to show a man confronting the attacker on an escalator in the shopping centre by holding a bollard towards him.
-As the attack unfolded, panicked individuals streamed out of the shopping center, many with children in their arms.
-Paramedics treated injured people at the scene.
-The shopping center and the surrounding area remains in lockdown as police piece together what went on.

-"They just said run, run, run — someone's been stabbed," one witness told ABC TV in Australia. "(The attacker) was walking really calmly like he was having an ice cream in a park.
-And then he went up the escalators ... and probably within about a minute we heard three gunshots."
+Six people — five women and one man, aged between 20 and 55 — were killed in the attack, and 12 others remain in hospital, including a 9-month-old child, whose mother died during the attack.

+Two of the six victims were from overseas and have no family in Australia, Cooke said on Sunday.

 In Britain, the Prince and Princess of Wales posted on X that they were "shocked and saddened" by the stabbings in Sydney.
 Prince William and his wife Kate, who are royals in Australia, said their thoughts were with those affected and the "heroic emergency responders who risked their own lives to save others."